DOSING & ADMINISTRATION: REBLOZYL DOSING

 Stop

-Discontinue treatment if no reduction in transfusion burden is observed1
+Discontinue treatment if no clinical

 • Discontinue REBLOZYL if a patient does not experience a decrease in transfusion burden after 3 doses (9 weeks of treatment) at the maximum dose level or if unacceptable toxicity occurs at any time